 4. What is the purpose of application integration?

 Application integration aims to connect various software systems to facilitate smooth data transfer and automate processes.
-It helps streamline business operations, eliminate data silos, and supports better decision-making by ensuring that systems collaborate effectively.
+It helps streamline business operations, eliminate data silos, and support better decision-making by ensuring that systems collaborate effectively.